 - And the date when the new servicer will start accepting monthly payments

-One of the most important things to do after your mortgage closes is to take note of who your loan servicer is.
+One of the most important things to do after your mortgage funds is to take note of who your loan servicer is.

 Unfortunately, mortgage servicing rights are frequently transferred shortly after your loan funds, which can make it confusing to know who to pay.